Cap-go/capacitor-social-login/docs/setup_apple.md

 #### Backend configuration

-A backend is required for Android, but configuring a backend will also imact IOS.
+A backend is required for Android, but configuring a backend will also impact IOS.
 An example backend is provided [here](https://github.com/WcaleNieWolny/capgo-social-login-backend-demo/blob/main/index.ts)

 This example provides the following: